-The Kelly bag, first produced in the 1930s when it was known as the Sac à dépêches.
-In 1956, a photo of Grace Kelly, who had become the new Princess of Monaco, was pictured carrying the Sac à dépêches bag to hide her pregnancy.
-These iconic photographs surfaced in media all over the world and as a result, the bag became known as the ‘Kelly’ and has become a signature Hermés bag.
+The Kelly bag was first produced in the 1930s when it was known as the Sac à dépêches (improved from a saddle bag).
+In 1956, a photo of Grace Kelly, who had become the new Princess of Monaco, was pictured carrying this bag to hide her pregnancy.
+These iconic photographs surfaced in media all over the world and as a result, the bag became known as the ‘Kelly’ and has become a signature Hermès bag.

-Since the very first silk square was produced in 1937, Hermès’ 90cm x 90cm carré has become an iconic item and a work of art, with more than 1,500 versions created up until now.
-Each season more than 10 new designs are transposed onto silk from paper and each print tells a unique story.
-The different types of the Hermès carré square scarf – 45cm, 140cm, 70cm- have become an essential part of the contemporary women’s wardrobe.
+Since the very first silk square was produced in 1937, Hermès’ 90cm x 90cm carré has gained a great reputation.
+Each season, more than 10 new designs are transposed onto silk from paper in multiple colors and each print tells a unique story.
+The different types of the Hermès carré square scarf – 45cm, 70cm and 140cm – have become an essential part of the contemporary women’s wardrobe.
 Famous for its incomparable softness, the silk from which the Hermès carré is made comes from a Brazilian mill.
-The mill collects the products of local sericulture and supplies skeins of raw silk to the Perrin establishments, who have been weaving silk for Hermès for half a century.
 In Lyon, raw silk is processed, spun and woven until developing the final carré scarf.
 This Hermès scarf is derived from endless inspiration of image, color, material, size and style.